souopgui/da-toolbox/README.md

 =============
 The code is used only internally for development and will be released later when it is ready for distribution.
-If you are interested in trying it, let me know, I will get you started and ready to use the Data Assimilation toolbox
+If you are interested in trying it, let me know, I will get you started and ready to use the Data Assimilation toolbox.